US gains 223K jobs; unemployment at 18-year low of 3.8 pct.

-WASHINGTON (AP) — U.S. employers extended a streak of solid hiring in May, adding 223,000 jobs and helping lower the unemployment rate to an 18-year low of 3.8 percent.
+WASHINGTON (AP) — U.S. employers extended a streak of solid hiring in May, adding 223,000 jobs and helping lower the unemployment rate to an 18-year low of 3.8 percent from 3.9 percent in April.

-The Labor Department says average hourly pay rose 2.7 percent from a year earlier, a slightly faster annual rate than in April.
+Average hourly pay rose 2.7 percent from a year earlier, a slightly faster annual rate than in April, the Labor Department reported Friday.
 But pay growth remains below levels that are typical when the unemployment rate is this low.

 Still, the report shows that the nearly 9-year old economic expansion — the second-longest on record — remains on track.
 Employers appear to be shrugging off recent concerns about global trade disputes.

+Roughly an hour before the employment data was released at 8:30 a.m.
+Eastern time, President Donald Trump appeared to hint on Twitter that a strong jobs report was coming.
+"Looking forward to seeing the employment numbers at 8:30 this morning," he tweeted.

+The president is normally briefed on the monthly jobs report the day before it is publicly released, and he and other administration officials are not supposed to comment on it beforehand.

-The job market is also benefiting a wider range of Americans: The unemployment rate for high school graduates reached 3.9 percent, a 17-year low.
+Friday's report showed that hiring in the United States is benefiting a wider range of Americans: The unemployment rate for high school graduates reached 3.9 percent, a 17-year low.
 For black Americans, it hit a record low of 5.9 percent.

+"The economy and labor market appear to be firing on all cylinders, with all sectors showing strength," said Paul Ashworth, chief U.S. economist at Capital Economics.

+With the jobless rate so low, employers have complained for months about the difficulty of finding workers to fill jobs.
+The number of open positions reached a record high in March.
+Friday's report suggests that some companies are making extra efforts to find people.

 The solid hiring data coincides with other evidence that the economy is on firm footing after a brief slowdown in the first three months of the year.
 The economy grew at a modest 2.2 percent annual rate in the January-March quarter, after three quarters that had averaged roughly 3 percent annually.